 This document contains general requirements and rules for inserting and using custom events and their associated attributes.
 Additional requirements may apply based on the method you use.

-When inserting custom events and attributes to Insights follow these general requirements for supported data types, naming syntax, and size:
+When reporting custom events and attributes, follow these general requirements for supported data types, naming syntax, and size:

 |Attribute data types||

-If your attribute values contain date information, define it as an unformatted Unix timestamp (in seconds or milliseconds) via the Insights' Data formatter.
+If your attribute values contain date information, define it as an unformatted Unix timestamp (in seconds or milliseconds) by using the Insights data formatter.

-Event and attribute names can be a combination of alphanumeric characters, underscores
+Attribute names can be a combination of alphanumeric characters, colons (

-Do not use words reserved for use by NRQL and Insights.
+Do not use words reserved for use by NRQL.